ImperialCollegeLondon/RSEBlog/README.md

 - To add syntax highlighting to those blocks, add the language shortcode directly after the opening block.
 - To add a custom title to the code block use `title="<custom title>"` option directly after the language shortcode.

-Refer the [code blocks documentation](https://squidfunk.github.io/mkdocs-material/reference/code-blocks/) for more customisations.
+Refer to the [code blocks documentation](https://squidfunk.github.io/mkdocs-material/reference/code-blocks/) for more customisations.

 #### Customise images